Brian Harman

-Brian Harman (born January 19, 1987) is an American professional golfer who plays on the PGA Tour.
-He is one of the few ambidextrous players on tour.
+Brian Eric Harman (born January 19, 1987) is an American professional golfer from Savannah, Georgia.
+He plays on the PGA Tour, on which he has won four tournaments, including a major championship victory at the 2023 Open Championship.
+He also finished as a runner-up at the 2017 U.S. Open.
+He plays left-handed.

 Amateur career

 In college, Harman was a three-time 2nd Team All-American on the University of Georgia golf team.
 He won the 2005 NCAA Preview and the 2006 Isleworth Invitational.
 He also won the yearly award for highest Grade Point Average three times.

 In 2003, Harman won the U.S. Junior Amateur.
 He won the Players Amateur in 2005, and the Porter Cup in 2007, shooting a tournament record 22-under-par 258.

 Harman played on the winning 2005 and 2009 Walker Cup and 2007 Palmer Cup teams.
+He was the youngest-ever member of the Walker Cup team when he debuted in 2005.

 Professional career

 In 2010, Harman played mostly on the EGolf Professional Tour finishing in the top-10 in 11 of his 14 starts.
 He gained his first pro victory at the Manor Classic where he won by three shots.
 He also played in three Nationwide Tour events in 2010.
 His best showing came at the Stadion Athens Classic at UGA where he placed T-18th on his former college course.

 Harman was known for a unique situation at the 2012 Players Championship.
 He was the first alternate when D. A. Points withdrew just minutes before his tee time.
 Playing partners Carl Pettersson and Robert Garrigus had already teed off and after consulting with the PGA, tournament officials allowed Harman to tee off alone for the first round.
 Harman eventually got partnered with Ryan Moore and Bud Cauley for round two after Paul Casey withdrew.
 Harman made the cut and finished T51.

 Harman later qualified for his first major, the 2012 U.S. Open.
 His first PGA Tour win was the 2014 John Deere Classic.
 In 2015, Harman held the 54 hole lead at the Travelers Championship, but would miss the playoff, won by Bubba Watson, by one stroke and finished in solo third.

 On August 30, 2015, at The Barclays at Plainfield Country Club in Edison, New Jersey, Harman became the third player in PGA Tour history to have two aces in the same round.

 On May 7, 2017, Harman won the Wells Fargo Championship held at Eagle Point Golf Club in Wilmington, North Carolina, for his second PGA Tour win.
 Harman made a 28-foot putt on the 18th hole to win by one stroke over Dustin Johnson and Pat Perez, who finished at 9-under-par.